 Harleigh is a very small town located in the state of Pennsylvania.
 With a population of 1,050 people and just one neighborhood, Harleigh is the 818th largest community in Pennsylvania.

-When you are in Harleigh, you'll notice that it is more blue-collar than most other communities in America.
-35.51% of Harleigh’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Harleigh is generally considered to be a blue-collar town.
+35.51% of the Harleigh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Harleigh is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Harleigh who work in art, media, and design (13.05%), personal care services (8.28%), and healthcare suport services (8.16%).

 Of important note, Harleigh is also a town of artists.
 Harleigh has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harleigh’s character.